 However, like any other flooring option, hardwood floorings are also susceptible to damage caused by day to day activities.
 This is particularly true in high traffic areas like the living room, kitchen or the dining area where most of the furniture is located.
+Which is why its best to own the best miter saw and various other tools that can help you fix the damages on your own without having to spend your money hiring overcharging workers.
 Rental properties are notorious for experiencing more wear and tear than an average home, which means a rental’s hardwood floors are subject to even more damage.

 If you are a keen observer, you will notice that moving your furniture from one site to another might leave scratches, scuffs, dents or gouges on your precious floor.

 These marks are certainly an eyesore that both homeowners and tenants dread.
 The mere presence of these blemishes may downgrade the value of your home or even lead to massive deductions on your security deposit.

 Inevitably, you may have to enlist a contractor for floor repair services or replace the entire flooring just because of a few scratches or gouges in the middle of the house.

 Fortunately, we have a solution.
 Taking preventive measures is the ideal way of protecting your hardwood floor from scratches and dents caused by your furniture.

 Below are 5 simple ways of preventing furniture scratches on wood floors without breaking a sweat.

 In most homes, the need to re-decorate or rearrange the furniture is almost inevitable.
 After all, no one would like to remain with the same arrangement year after year.